ivanovrolls/asset-registry-sync/README.md

 ## Conflict resolution strategy

 A conflict is only raised when two **different sources** report **different** `status` or `location` for the same `asset_id`.
 Two related situations are deliberately *not* treated as conflicts:
-- The same source updating its own earlier claim over time (an asset genuinely changing state) — this is normal data, not a dispute.
+- The same source updating its own earlier claim over time (an asset genuinely changing state) this is normal data not  dispute.
-- Two different sources agreeing — this is corroboration, and is treated as a (silent) confidence signal rather than logged as an event.
+- Two different sources agreeing — this is corroboration, and is treated as a confidence signal rather than logged as an event.

 **Primary rule: most recent timestamp wins.** An asset registry's job is to reflect current reality.
 A source-priority-first rule would let a stale claim from a "trusted" source override a fresher, accurate claim from elsewhere — actively working against the registry's purpose.
 Timestamp precedence keeps the registry current by default.